 There is never a good time to sustain an injury, but the current situation the country is dealing with poses an unprecedented set of challenges.
 As we all practice social distancing, work from home, and refrain from attending our normal activities, doctor’s offices and hospitals are a different story.
 Emergency rooms are overrun with patients showing symptoms of the highly contagious virus, and the risk of getting infected strikes fear into the hearts of us all.

 However, this doesn’t mean you should go without treatment for a serious injury.
 Delaying treatment will always run the risk of sustaining an aggravated injury down the line, and the pandemic does not change that fact.
-In this article we’ll review your options for seeking treatment for an injury while sustaining the least risk of infection.
+In this article, we’ll review your options for seeking treatment for an injury while sustaining the least risk of infection.

 Your first step should be to look into accessing remote treatment.
 Adapting to the pandemic for the safety of their patients and their staff, many doctor’s offices have begun offering virtual consultations via video chat or phone call.
-Don’t decide that treatment is impossible before assessing your options – call your primary care physician and see how their office is handling the pandemic.
+Don’t decide that treatment is impossible before assessing your options – call your primary care physician and see how their office handles the pandemic.